Facebook to Restrict Ad Targeting Following Discrimination Settlement

 What Is Yet to Come?

 How will these new restrictions on targeting options impact Facebook marketing for auto dealers moving forward?
+[Update: See this blog post for the answer!]

 The new regulations will require anyone promoting job or credit opportunities for their dealership to self-identify that they are using a Special Ad Category — even if their offers are detailed only on the page to which their ad links.